bluejava/zousan/README.md

 		.catch(reportErr);		// Catch any errors occuring in any steps above.
 ```

 This pattern helps you to remember to always catch any errors produced within your promise chains.
+Although this isn't part of the Promise A+, it is a very common addition and is present in the ES6 (ECMAScript 2015) draft spec.

 -------------